nyla-solutions/nyla/README.md

 # NYLA Solutions Core
-This Java API provides support for basic application utilities (application configuration, data encryption, debugger, text processing and more).
+This Java API provides support for  application utilities (application configuration, data encryption, debugger, text processing and more).

+This library is a collection of the design pattern implementation.

 **Benefits**

 - Lots of implemented design patterns and utilities
-- very cloud native friendly
+- Very cloud native friendly
 - Default settings required ZERO additional runtime dependencies
-- Used by many of largest corporations in the world
+- Used by some of the largest corporations in the US

 Available in the maven central repository